Healthiest Fire Department Challenge

 0

-2025 Healthiest Fire Department Challenge Captains
+2026 Healthiest Fire Department Challenge Captains

 Bloomingburg Fire Department #62: Victoria Arnold & Viktor Gjelaj

-Jeffersonville Fire Department #12: Camille O’Brien
+Jeffersonville Fire Department #12: Ross Turner, Camille O’Brien & John Toogood

-Kauneonga Lake Fire Department #13: Jill Holland
+Kauneonga Lake Fire Department #13: Katrina Blais & Moshe Angyalfi

 Livingston Manor Fire Department #18: George Dolce

-Lumberland Fire Department #21: Anne Steimle
+Lumberland Fire Department #21: Ann Steimle

-Monticello Fire Department #22: Alex Bisland & Jose Mora
+Monticello Fire Department #22: Jose Mora

 Narrowsburg/Lava Fire Department #24: Brenton Smith